 An Edwardian English sportsman who captured Olympic football gold and bowled fast for his country, embodying a vanished era of multi-sport excellence.

-Claude Percival Buckenham was a figure from the golden age of the amateur all-rounder.
-Born in 1876, he carved his name into sporting history with a unique double: representing England at cricket and winning an Olympic gold medal in football.
-On the cricket field, he was a brisk right-arm fast bowler for Essex, known for his pace and earning a handful of Test caps in the early 1900s.
-His cricketing career, however, is forever twinned with his footballing triumph.
-In 1900, he was part of the Upton Park F.C. team that traveled to Paris and won the football tournament at the Olympic Games, a event so informal that the gold medals were only recognized decades later.
-Buckenham's life captures the spirit of a time when supreme athletic talent could flow freely between sports, long before rigid professionalism set in.
+Claude Percival Buckenham represented England at cricket and won an Olympic gold medal in football.
+Born in 1876, he bowled brisk right-arm fast for Essex, earning a handful of Test caps in the early 1900s.
+In 1900, he played for Upton Park F.C. at the Olympic Games in Paris.
+The team won the football tournament in an event so informal the gold medals were only recognized decades later.
+Buckenham's life captures the spirit of an era when athletic talent flowed freely between sports, long before rigid professionalism set in.

 1860–1882